cromox1/Appium/Motors_App/README.md

 To run tests (example) :

-* py.test -s -v tests/home/login_tests.py --browser firefox
+* py.test -s -v tests/motors/motors_base_tests.py --device default

 (all tests in 'tests' directory -- to run one by one)